jdholtz/i3-restore/README.md

 - [x] Configuration to save and restore desired terminals, web browsers, and terminal subprocesses from your latest i3 session
 - [x] Automatic saving and restoring of all i3 window layouts and programs running in your current i3 session
 - [x] Correct restoring of subprocesses within terminals (such as Vim and ssh) and web browser instances
-- [x] Restoring Kitty terminal tabs, windows, and layouts.
+- [x] Restoring Kitty terminal tabs, windows, and scrollback.
 Enable this using the [Kitty plugin](CONFIGURATION.md#kitty)

 ## Getting Started